 Available year-round with routed dates at several times during the school year.

-In schools, libraries, theater, centers
+In schools, libraries, theater, performing arts centers

-$650 for one performance / $1,100 for two in the same day
+$650 for one performance / $1,200 for two in the same day when routed in the area

 SL2 = Integrate and evaluate information presented in diverse media and formats, including visually, quantitatively, and orally.